 Employers may also wish to include furloughed employees in any fun exercises they run with employees who are continuing to work.

-A lot of companies have chosen to run virtual drinks, games or quizzes on various video conferencing apps.
+A lot of companies have chosen to run virtual drinks, games or quizzes.

 While furloughed employees may not be able to take part in activities that provide a service to the company, inviting them to take part in exercises such as this could help boost their morale as well as that of their colleagues.

 🏋️♀️ Encourage training and provide wellbeing tips

 It may be difficult to see beyond the immediate future; however, it is a good idea to remember that the current situation will not last forever.

 One of the problems with furlough is the amount of time left to fill each day.
 With limited opportunity for going outside and exercising, finding mental stimulation can be challenging.

 Training provides an excellent opportunity to build on existing skills or even add new ones.
-Many organisations already offer training opportunities, but for those that don’t, it may be worth recommending employees take part in online training courses, such as The Skills Toolkit provided by the Government.
+Many organisations already offer training opportunities but for those that don’t, it may be worth recommending employees take part in government-funded online training courses such as The Skills Toolkit.